turtl/www/views/pages/privacy.md

   Turtl asks for an email address (required), name (optional), and in the future possibly more optional fields (such as an avatar photo).
 - When you add data to your profile.
-The notes/bookmarks/files you add will all be encrypted (in the browser) then sent to the Turtl service (where all your data remains encrypted).
+The notes/bookmarks/files you add will all be encrypted (in the client) then sent to the Turtl service (where all your data remains encrypted).

 ## Information sharing/disclosure